 - If you haven’t fixed 100% of your energy contract, what is going to act as a trigger to get you to buy?

 - The natural gas market has risen 20% since its low in March.
 What is the impact for you this year, next year, or the year after come to that?

-The energy category, for most supply chain professionals I speak to, represents just a tenth of their overall tasks, yet unlike many other items being sourced, has the potential to impact profits substantially.
+The energy category (for most supply chain professionals I speak to) represents just a tenth of their overall tasks.
+Yet, unlike many other sourced items, it has the potential to impact profits substantially.

 So, to help you, in this article, I aim to achieve the following objectives:

 - Help you understand which price risks your organization is taking.